Parameterized Max Min Feedback Vertex Set: Natural Parameter Algorithm

 Regarding our branching strategy, we consider the different cases for vertices of $U$.
-When these vertices are moved from $U$ to $S$, it is imperative that the connectivity of the vertices belonging to the forest remains the same in any final forest.
-Since we have assumed that rule $(i)$ has been exhaustively applied, that is indeed the case.
-We will firstly do some preprocessing and afterwards describe a branching strategy which, as long as $S$ remains non empty, produces instances with reduced $k$.
+Notice that when a vertex $u \in U$ is moved from $U$ to $S$, due to \cref{lem:connectivity_in_solution} it is imperative that the connectivity of the vertices belonging to $F$ with respect to $G[F \cup U]$ remains the same with respect to $G[(F \cup U) \setminus \braces{u}]$.
+Since we have assumed that Rule $(\diamond)$ has been exhaustively applied, that is indeed the case.
+We will first do some preprocessing and afterwards describe a branching strategy which, as long as $Z(\mathcal{I}) \subset S$ and $|Z(\mathcal{I})|< k$, marks at least one extra vertex per step.
+Since the connectivity of the vertices of $F$ in the new instances remains unchanged, the already marked vertices remain so.